AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md

 # Install a virtio driver

-In some scenarios, you may want to use the operating system data of a source server such as a server, virtual machine or cloud web host to create a custom image, and import the custom image to Alibaba Cloud to create an ECS instance.
-If the source server is not installed with the virtio driver, the created ECS instance may be unable to be started.
-To avoid this problem, you must check whether a virtio driver is installed in the source server before you import the custom image to Alibaba Cloud.
+In some scenarios, you may want to use the operating system data of a source server such as a server, virtual machine, or cloud web host to create a custom image, and import the custom image to Alibaba Cloud to create an ECS instance.
+If the source server is not installed with a virtio driver, the created ECS instance may be unable to be started.
+To avoid this problem, you must check whether a virtio driver is installed in the source server before you import a custom image to Alibaba Cloud.

-You can determine whether to manually install the virtio driver based on the operating system of your source server.
+You can determine whether to manually install a virtio driver based on the operating system of your source server.

 |Operating system|Description|
 |----------------|-----------|